spencerm89/hysteresis3/inst/doc/index.md

 The two-step simple harmonic regression (harmonic2) method, the default, generally produces estimates that are less biased and have lower variances than those produced by the other methods.
 Since the focus is on rate-dependent hysteresis, knowledge of time for the observations is required (or if unknown, times may be assumed to be equally spaced).
-On the other hand, if the objective is solely to fit an ellipe, observation times are not needed for the other three methods
+On the other hand, if the objective is solely to fit an ellipe, observation times are not needed for the other three methods.

 ```r
 set.seed(24)